 - the sores are painful

-- the rash doesn’t start to improve after a week’s treatment
+- the rash doesn’t start to improve after a week’s treatment with antifungal cream

 - the rash is spreading despite treatment

-- there are bald patches in your child’s hair.
+- there are bald patches in your child’s hair

 Tests for ringworm

 If the ringworm is on the scalp, your child might have bald patches for a few months after it has cleared.
-Don’t worry, though – the hair will grow back normally.
+Don’t worry, though – the hair will grow back.